Teach English in Japan: How to Find a Job Online

 A Place to Stay

 Now that you are on your way toward landing your dream job in Japan, you will need to find a place to stay until you settle into your own apartment.
-Here are two excellent websites to help you in your search.
+Here are two excellent websites to help you in your search, in addition to Airbnb.

 - International Tourist Center of Japan is a site is maintained by the International Tourist Center of Japan and features an